-- S. companies spend more than $120 billion a year on printed forms, most of which outdate themselves within three months’ time.
+- S corporations spend more than $120 billion a year on printed forms, most of which outdate themselves within three months’ time.

-- A typical employee spends 30-40% of their time looking for information kept in filling cabinets.
+- A typical employee spends 30-40% of their time looking for information kept in filing cabinets.

 - More than 70% of businesses would fail within 3 weeks if they suffered a catastrophic loss of paper-based records due to fire or flood.

-- The average businesses paper consumption grows by 22% per year, meaning in 3.3 years your paper consumption will double.
+- The average business’ paper consumption grows by 22% per year, meaning in 3.3 years your paper consumption will double.

-- When your office goes paperless you do not have to worry about losing and finding a document again.
-All of your documents will be organized on your computer, stored and indexed in the exact way you specify to the contactor.
+- When your office goes paperless you don’t have to worry about losing and finding a document again.
+All of your documents will be organized on your computer, stored and indexed in the exact way you specify to the contractor.

 - You no longer have to mess with snail mail or fax machines.
 By having all of your documents as a digital file you can easily email and collaborate on the computer.

-- It is important to keep a record management plan from creation to destruction.
+- It’s important to keep a record management plan from creation to destruction.
 Going paperless makes this a simple task by digitally managing every file and document.

 - Having a digital office makes it easy to access your documents from anywhere with an internet connection.
 When you are traveling or out of the office a digital office makes it very simple to retrieve any necessary documents.

 Like everything else you do with your business, you will want to know how much going paperless will cost.
-Typically document scanning can range from $.04 to $.12 per image.
+Typically, document scanning ranges from 7 to 12 cents per image.
 There are three main factors that will influence the price:

-- The Amount of Document Preparation Required – If your Medical Records have a lot of Staples, Clips, and fasteners, or if you need files to be sorted based on sections and sub-sections of the chart, you’ll likely be toward the higher end of the pricing scale.
+If your records have a lot of staples, clips, and fasteners, or if you need files to be sorted based on sections and sub-sections of the chart, the price will be toward the higher end of the pricing scale.

-- The Volume of Medical Records to be Converted – Document Scanning Services are one of those things where it definitely pays to buy in Bulk.
+Document scanning services are one of those things where it definitely pays to buy in bulk.
 The price per page builds in all of the setup and administrative costs, and those are offset by having a higher number of pages to convert.

-- The Indexing Criteria Required – It is pretty standard to be able to search for Patient Information based on First Name, Last Name, and Medical Record ID Number, in an EMR system.
-However, if you want to add additional information to your images – Phone Number, Addresses, etc. – it will require more time, and ultimately increase the price per image.
+It’s pretty standard to be able to search for patient information based on first name, last name, and medical record ID number, in an electronic medical record system.
+However, if you want to add additional information to your images—phone number, addresses, etc.—it will require more time, and ultimately increase the price per image.

-Fill out the form to the right, or give us a call at (866) 385-3706.
-Within minutes of receiving your request, you will have free quotes from experts in your area that can help you.
+Fill out the form, use our live chat, or give us a call at (866) 385-3706.
+Within minutes of receiving your request, you will have free quotes from experts in your area who can help you.